 Four years ago, Ofsted and the Care Quality Commission started inspecting local SEND services.
 Thanks to COVID-19, inspections are on hold – so now’s a good a time as any to take a look at what’s emerged from these inspections, where they lead, and what might be happening next.
+You can also find a 2021 update at the end of this article.

 Local Area SEND Inspections, a brief explanation